 I’ve trained in several martial arts, and as any practitioner will tell you, martial arts are as much about the mind as the body.
 Each style comes with a set of rules and principles that frame the practice within an ethical context.
 For Shotokan Karate, these are the dojo kun:

 - Be faithful

 - Respect others

 - Refrain from violent behavior

 Together, these form a solid ethical foundation for one’s life.
-The first one in particular always seemed important to me: to seek perfection of character.
-In fact, Gichin Funakoshi, the founder of Shotokan Karate, wrote that, “The ultimate aim of Karate lies not in victory or defeat, but in the perfection of the character of the participant.” source
+The first one always stood out to me: to seek perfection of character.
+Gichin Funakoshi, the founder of Shotokan Karate, wrote that “The ultimate aim of Karate lies not in victory or defeat, but in the perfection of the character of the participant.”

 What does it mean to seek perfection of character?